 You can help the planet while saving money when you upgrade to a cleaner and more efficient electric vehicle.

-Were supporting the State of Rhode Island's carbon reduction goals and our commitment to advancing sustainable energy solutions to safeguard the environment for future generations.
+We’re supporting the State of Rhode Island's carbon reduction goals and our commitment to advancing sustainable energy solutions to safeguard the environment for future generations.
 Rhode Island Energy strongly supports electrifying on-road transportation because of our promise to reduce greenhouse gas emissions significantly.

 Cost savings